 Designing kitchens on a budget does take some skill but it can be done, and it can be done well.
 After all, when it comes to planning a new kitchen, there is often a huge gulf between budget and expectation.
-You can start designing your dream kitchen with a limited budget in mind but then when you start adding on the price for labour, appliances, worktops, tiles and other extras, costs can quickly escalate and that original number you started with just seems impossible to stick to.
+You can start designing your dream kitchen with a limited budget in mind but then when you start adding on the price for labor, appliances such as the best dishwasher and best fridge freezer, worktops, tiles and other extras, costs can quickly escalate, and that original number you started with just seems impossible to stick to.

 Know the cost of designing a stylish kitchen on a budget

 As a very rough guide, when designing a kitchen on a budget, it is sensible to spend a maximum of five per cent of the overall value of your house on a new kitchen, to avoid losing money if you sell.

 At the lower end of the new kitchen cost scale, expect to pay upwards of £3,000 for good quality units for an average sized kitchen.
 On top of this, you'll need to add worktops, which cost upwards of £100, appliances and fitting, which can vary from a few hundred pounds to more than £2,000, depending on the kitchen's complexity.

 When pricing up your furniture and worktops, be aware that estimates will vary quite widely depending on the quality and level of design you are after, but expect to pay from £17/m² for standard off-the-shelf units and work surface, and up to £144/m² for bespoke units and design service.

 Kitchens on a budget can be DIY fitted

 You could also save over £1,000 by installing the kitchen yourself, but you will compromise the finish if your DIY skills are not up to scratch.